bainjen/CARS/notes.md

 - Amplify (completely new) -- AWS Amplify is a set of products and tools that enables mobile and front-end web developers to build and deploy secure, scalable full stack applications, powered by AWS.
 - GraphQL API (limited knowledge) -- querying language - get all needed data in single endpoint used to fetch data from multiple sources -- consists of SCHEMA, QUERIES, MUTATIONS, RESOLVERS
 - DynamoDB (completely new)
-- AWS Lambda backend (completely new)
+- AWS Lambda backend (completely new) Lambda function resolvers allow you to write your AppSync resolver logic in JavaScript.

-schedule tests using lambda functions fetch and put data using graphql dynamodb is database
+* schedule recurring tests using lambda functions

 # Initial Approach

 Begin with what I know (front-end)
 Work out math and logistics
-Research frameworks I don't know
-Attempt to connect the backend
+Research frameworks I don't know (particularly aws) Attempt to connect the backend

+# Data Relationships

-## step one
+one user ->

-build out react components with static data

-- 10x10 acre square field --> [43560 square feet per acre (square root 208.710325571 = feet across one acre)]
-- combine
-- rock obstacles
-- wheel size input
-- auger length input
+can have many configurations
+configurations ->
+will have many runs (tests)
+each run ->
+will have a unique result

-- fuel type input
+- user will input configuration(s) from the front-end

-## step two

-- I've come to the realization that actually calculting the meneuvering of a real combine requires calculus.
-- For now, I will focus on coding what I know.
-This means I plan to make a base simulation using a grid system instead, and can improve upon it later once I get the data logging fully connected.
-- A rock is only 1ft x 1ft, but I am going to oversimplify while using the grid to make the combine skip out on the entire grid square containing the rock.
-- Each part of the grid is the size of the auger in the form of a square
-- Can use a matrix to encode passable and impassible values and to foresee obstacles requiring premature turn
+- upon submission, configuration will be stored in the database

+- each hour, a test will run on each configuration using Lambda function

+- test result should log data to the database

+- on front end, user should be able to fetch the data results that are logged from tests

+- bonus would be analyzing data in meaningful way, especially as available data grows

-# basics
+# basics of combine

 - wheel size: 60 inch
 - auger length: 8.7 feet --> 240 passes @ 5min each (auger takes up)